noxer-org/noxer/README.md

  for the extensions of the code.

 At current, the following is possible:
-1. Supervised learning with deep, recurrent convoneural neural networks with PyTorch backend.
+1. Supervised learning with deep, recurrent convolutional neural neural networks with PyTorch backend.
 2. Learning generative models such as VAE and GAN's for distributions simple and complex.

 ## What are the benefits of using Noxer